NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Adventure-Specific Actions/Shootist's Draw.md

 * * *

-**Effect** You Interact to draw a [[Equipment/Hand Crossbow|Hand Crossbow]] and Strike with it, or you Strike with a loaded hand crossbow you're already holding and then Interact to stow it.
+**Effect** You Interact to draw a [[Hand Crossbow|Hand Crossbow]] and Strike with it, or you Strike with a loaded hand crossbow you're already holding and then Interact to stow it.

 *Source: Pathfinder #165: Eyes of Empty Death*
 *OGL*